 Share your stream with your fans.To alert your followers that you'll be going live, click the Share Show button to copy a link to your livestream that can be posted on social media.
 Remember that the URL of your stream will always be mixcloud.com/live/[your user name] so you can share this far in advance.

 What's the Mixcloud Server Name?

 The Server Name will need to be inputted in your broadcast software settings to connect you to Mixcloud Live.
 To find out more about setting up your streaming software, see the tutorial here.

 The Server Name is:

 How do I finish my stream on Mixcloud?

 How you finish a show can be as important as how you start it and the same goes for live streaming.
 Remember that your followers are watching and listening to you so you can take this opportunity to connect with them even after you're done playing music.

-To end your stream on Mixcloud, click the End Stream button.
+To end your stream on Mixcloud, click the End Stream button on your streaming software.

 Any tips on what to do to make the stream better?